-Thai Fish Cakesare a common sight on the streets of Thailand.
-While salmon is widely utilized you can easily prepare these cakes with just about any inexpensive white fish too.
-In many cases they are more flavoursome than western varieties.
+Thai Fish Cakes are a common sight on the streets of Thailand.
+While salmon is widely utilised you can easily prepare these cakes with just about any inexpensive white fish too.
+In many cases, they are more flavoursome than western varieties.
 Read More...

 Thai Style Fried Banana is a popular snack sold from street stalls and floating markets throughout Thailand.
 Though they are easy to prepare, make sure you don't use overripe bananas.
 Fried bananas are excellent as a dessert and can be enjoyed hot or cold.
 Read More...

 Thai Spring Rolls are great as a snack.
 They are easy to make and can be made with your favourite vegetables, including tofu, with baby shrimp or chicken breast.
 Complement this with a peanut or sweet chilli sauce.
 Read More...

 The question most foreign visitors ask is what to wear in Thailand during their vacation.
 The answer is to simply pack light and choose mostly natural cotton that is carefree and comfortable.